Guardiome/guardiome.org/content/yc_application_2020.md

 * Doing a broad mix of things will make you better in your field of expertise.

-* most higher education is a excuse to procrastinate creating value.
+* Most higher education is a excuse to procrastinate creating value.

 # Curious